 Introduction to Brown Deer, Wisconsin

 Brown Deer, Wisconsin, in Milwaukee county, is located 9 miles N of Milwaukee, Wisconsin.
-There are approximately 12,170 people in the village.

 Brown Deer History